srmagura/real-cancellable-promise/README.md

 ## Handling promises that can't truly be canceled

 Sometimes you need to call an asynchronous function that doesn't support cancellation.
-In this case, you can use `pseudoCancellable` to prevent the promise from resolving after `cancel` has been called.
+In this case, you can use `pseudoCancellable`:

 ```ts
 const cancellablePromise = pseudoCancellable(normalPromise)